jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 * {Boolean} default `false`

 When this option is set to `false` (and it is by default), the client's methods `Subscribe()` and `Unsubscribe()` are disabled.
-They still exist in client's API, but invoking them will have no effect, since the calls will be ignored on the server-side.
+However, they still exist in client's API, but invoking them will have no effect, since the calls will be ignored on the server-side.
-Client's are still able to send messages to the groups, but since they cannot subscribe o them, it should be done by the server.
+Clients are still able to send messages to the groups, but since they cannot subscribe to them, it should be done by the server.
 See server-side methods `subscribeClient()` and `unSubscribeClient()`.

 ### encoding

 * {String} default "UTF-8"

-Defines encoding type of messages being sent both ways between server and client's.
+Defines encoding type of messages being sent both ways between server and clients.

 ### httpsCertLocation
 ### httpsKeyLocation

 * {String} default null

-Those both options define locations for SSL certificate files.
+Both these options define locations for SSL certificate files.
 See also: `httpsServerPort` option.

 ### httpServerPor

 * {Number} default 8000

-Defines port for HTTP server of JXcore Messaging Server.
+Defines port for HTTP server of JXcore Messaging backend.

 ### httpsServerPort

 * {Number} default 0

 Defines port for HTTPS (SSL) server of JXcore Messaging.
-The default value 0 also disables SSL support and it means, that JXcore Messaging backend will run based on regular HTTP protocol.
+The default value 0 also disables SSL support and it means that JXcore Messaging backend will run based on regular HTTP protocol.
-When `httpsServerPort` is set to a number, both `httpsCertLocation` and `httpsKeyLocation` should be provided and be a valid file paths, otherwise SSL support will not be enabled.
+When `httpsServerPort` is set to a number, both `httpsCertLocation` and `httpsKeyLocation` should be provided and they must be valid file paths, otherwise SSL support will not be enabled.

 ### IPAddress

 * {String} default "localhost";

-Defines the IP address, on which JXcore Messaging backend's HTTP or HTTPS server will be running.
+Defines the IP address, on which HTTP or HTTPS server of JXcore Messaging backend will be running.
-By default it's "localhost", but you may also use any valid IP address, like "192.168.1.11" or any other.
+By default it's "localhost", but you may also use any other valid IP address, like "192.168.1.11" or any other.

-Client's will use this value to connect to the server, so the IP should be always accessible for them.
+Clients will use this value to connect to the server, so the IP address should be always accessible for them.
-For example, you should avoid situations in which JXcore Messaging server is configured for IP set to "localhost" or "127.0.0.1", but client's are connecting from remote machines using server's public address.
+For example, you should avoid situations in which JXcore Messaging server is configured for IP set to "localhost" or "127.0.0.1", but clients are connecting from remote machines using server's public address.
-Although this might work, and client's might connect it might also generate errors.
+Although this might work, and clients might connect it but this process may generate errors.
 For example some browsers may fail to use WebSockets and will try to switch to older HTTP protocols.

 ### listenerTimeout

 * {Number} default 60000

 Defines long polling request time in milliseconds.
-The maximum value is should not be greater that 120000 (120 seconds).
+The maximum value should not be greater that 120000 (120 seconds).

 ### mapiVersion

 * {String}

 Contains version number of JXcore Messaging Server.
 For example "0.22".
-It is used mostly for informational purpose and is displayed for example when server starts from tthe console window.
+It is used mostly for informational purpose and is displayed for example, when server starts from the console window.

 ## Events